This post may contain affiliate links. Please read our privacy policy.

 What’s even more exciting than watermelon at a barbecue?
 Grilled watermelon!
-We finally gave it a shot, and it was a really interesting addition to the barbecue table.
-Barely kissed by the grill, the grill marks look super cool on the bright red flesh of the fruit.
+It is a really nice way to add interest to a cookout menu.
+Barely kissed by the fire, the grill marks look super cool on the bright red flesh of the fruit.
+And the texture changes dramatically just from a few minutes on a hot grill.

 Table of Contents